 The recent initiative taken by the American Health Association titled Mission: Lifeline earned much appreciation from various healthcare organizations across the country.
-The project that was organized with the help of Duke University focused at making healthcare organizations in the country to focus at various programs and initiatives that they can take in order to improve the quality of healthcare offered to the public.
+The project that was organized with the help of Duke University focused on making healthcare organizations in the country focus on various programs and initiatives that they can take in order to improve the quality of healthcare offered to the public.

-The mission also highlighted the importance of introducing advanced Electronic health record specialist programs in hospitals.
+The mission also highlighted the importance of introducing advanced electronic health records specialist programs in hospitals.
 Sources privy to the American Health Association report that the initiative was conducted in nearly 500 hospitals across multiple states and cities.
 More than 1,200 EMS agencies were also involved in the project.